Osmodium/PathfinderTextToSpeechMod/README.md

 - Windows Only:
 	- **Interrupt speech on play**: 2 settings: *Interrupt and play* or *Add to queue*, hope this speaks for itself.
 - **Auto play dialog**: When enabled, dialogs will be played automatically when theres no voice acted dialog.
+- **Auto play ignores voiced dialog lines**: Only available when using auto play dialog.
+This option makes the auto play ignore when there is voiced dialog, remember to turn dialog off in the settings.
 - **Enable color on hover**: This is used only for the text boxes when inspecting items, and colors the text the selected color when hovering the text box.
 - **Enable font style on hover**: As above this is only used for text boxes, but lets you set the style of the font.
 - **Phonetic Dictionary Reload**: Reloads the PhoneticDictionary.json into the game, to facilitate modificaton while playing.